bootphon/char_rnn_lexical_decision/README.md

 # Training of a neural network and evaluation on the spot-the-word task

-This script is a wrapper of the following scripts:
+`run_network.py` is a wrapper of the following scripts:

         networks/train.lua
         networks/evaluation.lua